stefanoSAN23/qc-kinetix/README.md

 - All images and resources are referenced from the original QC Kinetix URL
 - The contact form needs backend integration to work completely
 - The human body map has hover functionality to highlight body parts
-- The Floating Banner automatically hides for 30 days after being closed

 ## 🔧 Customization